atlast/django-rest-skeleton-vagrant/README.md

 I have been having trouble getting puppet to enable the services to run on boot so you may have to run `vagrant provision` instead of `vagrant reload` to get the app running again.

+A default super user is created with the username of `admin` and a password of `password`

 ### Notes ###

 This is still a work in progress.
 Ask me if you have any questions or need help: me@chrislondon.co